2025 Geelong Football Club season: Season summary

 Georgie Prespakis won her second club best and fairest award, polling 185 votes.
 Prespakis averaged over 25 disposals per match and led the league for total clearances.
 Finishing behind Prespakis in the votes was Nina Morrison (110 votes) and Mikayla Bowen (76 votes).

-In the league's major awards, Prespakis would finish third in the AFL Coaches' Association AFLW Champion Player of the Year behind North Melbourne's Ashleigh Riddell.
+In the league's major awards, Prespakis would finish third in the AFL Coaches' Association AFLW Champion Player of the Year, and second in the 2025 AFL Women's best and fairest award behind North Melbourne's Ashleigh Riddell.
+Prespakis was named on the interchange bench in the 2025 AFL Women's All-Australian team, her second selection to the team of the year.
+Selected in the wider All Australian squad, but missing out on the final team selection were Mikayla Bowen and Aishling Moloney.

 Coaching staff

 Daniel Lowther continued as head coach of the AFLW program for a fifth season.
+It would be his final season in the role after he stepped down from the position at the end of the 2025 season.

 Tennille Cuttiford was appointed as the program's High Performance Manager, while former player Renee Garing was appointed as Player Development Manager.

 Continuing as assistant coaches were Andrew Bruce (forwards) and Elise Coventry (defence).
 Joining the club in 2025 as midfield coach is Nathan Brown who after retiring from the AFL has been involved in coaching and the football pathways program at Geelong College.

 Current men's team player Tom Atkins joined the coaching staff as a development coach.